kharmabum/fototropik/_pages/film-recommendations.md

 - [The Grand Budapest Hotel] (2014)
     - Directed by Wes Anderson
     - Screenplay by Wes Anderson
+- [The Roosevelts: An Intimate History] (2014)
+    - Directed by Ken Burns
+- [Embrace of the Serpent] (2015)
+    - Directed by Ciro Guerra
+    - Screenplay by Ciro Guerra (based on the diary of Theodor Koch-Grunberg)
 - [The Revenant] (2015)
     - Directed by Alejandro G. Iñárritu
     - Screenplay by Mark L. Smith, Alejandro G. Iñárritu